Anesthesia and Pain Management

 A pediatric anesthesiologist is a fully trained anesthesiologist who has completed at least 1 year of specialized training in anesthesia care of infants and children.

-Always follow doctor's instructions about avoiding food and drink before surgery.
-Fasting is usually necessary starting about six hours before surgery.
+Always follow the doctor's instructions about avoiding food and drink before surgery.
+Fasting is usually necessary, starting about six hours before surgery.
 Your child may be able to drink clear fluids until 2 hours before anesthesia.

 Your child must be fast: